 Reading disorders therapy is most appropriate for children age 4 and up.
 Each therapy session is personalized, and each family will receive exercises to perform at home.
 Parental involvement is an important part of therapy.
 This allows the child to receive the most from his therapy plan.

 A reading screening can help determine if a child has a reading disorder.
+We offer screenings for children ages 4 to 8.
+If the child is older than 8, we recommend a full reading assessment instead of a screening.
 Please contact Angie Davern-Nelson at 404-785-8592 to schedule a screening.

 A doctor’s referral is required for evaluation and treatment.
 Children may be seen at Children’s Medical Office Building (at Scottish Rite hospital), Children’s at Cobb, Children’s at Fayette or Children’s at Satellite Boulevard.